Experience a Spanish cortijo with a long history and tradition in Casarabonela, Malaga

 Our offering in a nutshell

 We strive to offer our guests a unique experience in stunning environment in an old classic Spanish country manor.
 We look at our guests as individuals and tailormade their stay here according to their needs.
 Food and wine is important to us, and we have a nice selection of wines and courses to select from.
-There are no “chef” at La Urraca, so all our meals are our own home cooking, based on local food and classical Andalusian recipes.
+There is no “chef” at La Urraca, so all our meals are our own home cooking, based on local food and classical Andalusian recipes.
 Enjoying a late-night meal in the patio under stars is something to be remembered – we promise.
 We believe that a unique experience is only special if it is shared with good friends or family.

 Wine Course 2018